yshok9192/portfoli-ori/Dataviz_3and4.md

 ### Testing my Solution & Getting Feedback

 I then showed the second visualization to two colleagues, neither of which has much of a background in dataviz but who are used to seeing datasets such as this one, to solicit feedback.
-I did not show them the original visualization, seeking to get just their impressions of what I created in Flourish.
+I did not show them the original visualization until after they saw the recreated one, as a point of comparison

 Questions I asked of my colleagues were:
 * What do you think this visualization is showing you?